 taken from Happy: A Children's Book of Mindfulness by Nicola Edwards and Katie Hickey

-In addition, you may wish to delve into our Resilience Collection and our books to Improve Self Esteem and Build Confidence.
+In addition, you can find further reading recommendations in this Resilience Collection and in books to Improve Self Esteem and Build Confidence.